Map: SAIT / Riley Park

 If arriving by car, we suggest that you park along 8th Avenue, east of 12th St N.W.
 Parking is free after 6:00 pm

-What to bring: We suggest wearing running shoes and clothes to be physically active.
+What to bring: We suggest wearing running shoes and weather-appropriate clothes to be physically active for 30-60 minutes.
 It's up to you if you want to run or walk.
 We'll supply the map.
 Compasses aren't required, but you can bring one if you have one.

 If you want to learn more about orienteering before the event, head over to Orienteering Canada's "try it" page for some basic info about the sport.